Clairemont, San Diego

-Clairemont (or Clairemont Mesa) is a community within the city of San Diego, California, United States.
+Clairemont (or Clairemont Mesa) is a community in San Diego, California, United States.
 It has a population of about 81,600 residents and an area of roughly 13.3 sqmi.
-Clairemont Mesa is bordered by Interstate 805 on the east, Interstate 5 to the west, State Route 52 to the north, and the community of Linda Vista to the south.
-The community of Clairemont Mesa can be subdivided into the neighborhoods of North Clairemont, Clairemont Mesa East, Clairemont Mesa West, Bay Park, and Bay Ho.
+Clairemont is bordered by Interstate 805 on the east, Interstate 5 to the west, State Route 52 to the north, and the community of Linda Vista to the south.
+The community of Clairemont can be subdivided into the neighborhoods of North Clairemont, Clairemont Mesa East, Clairemont Mesa West, Bay Park, and Bay Ho.

 History

 Prior to in-migration by Europeans, the area was populated by the Kumeyaay people.
-The Spanish arrived in 1542 and founded Mission Basilica San Diego de Alcalá nearby in 1769.
-Judge Hyde was one of the first settlers of Clairemont and began farming in Tecolote Canyon in 1872.
+The Spanish arrived in 1542 and founded Mission San Diego de Alcalá nearby in 1769.Judge Hyde was one of the first settlers of Clairemont and began farming in Tecolote Canyon in 1872.
 Farming and ranching continued in the area until World War II.

 In 1887 the Morena Subdivision was mapped.
 The 1200 acre subdivision was bounded by streets that are known today as Morena Boulevard on the west, Milton Street on the south, Illion Street on the east, and on the north by an east-west line approximately 1000 ft north of Gesner Street.

 In 1887 a train depot was constructed in the vicinity of Kane Street and Morena Boulevard to accommodate potential buyers in the Morena Subdivision.
 It was torn down in the early 1920s.

 In 1936 the Bay Park Village Subdivision was approved by the City Council.
 This project, located immediately south of Morena Subdivision and south of Milton Street featured 60 x 100 ft or larger lots for single-family homes.

 In 1939 Bay Park Elementary School was constructed at 2433 Denver Street.

 In 1950, Carlos Tavares and Lou Burgener developed what became San Diego's largest post-war subdivision.
 Originally dubbed "The Village Within a City", people started living in this new Clairemont subdivision in May 1951.
 The community was named after Tavares's wife, Claire.
 The design of this new subdivision represented a new concept in community living because it did not incorporate the traditional grid system of uniform blocks and streets.
 Instead, winding streets and scenic view lots took advantage of the canyons and bluffs overlooking Mission Bay.
 The first homes, built by Burgener and Tavares Construction Company, had highly customized floor plans.